mortenhaahr/ThesisPlayground/test_overview.md

     - The pump is behaving wierdly and takes a while to rebuild the pressure

 ### 20231101_1246_stable_br_leak_full
-This is a concatination of three samples.
-The first and second sample is of a stable bathroom leak in fully opened state.
-The third sample is a repeat of the main leak in fully opened state.
 - No flow for 22 seconds
 - The bathroom leak is opened to 100%
     - Takes 5 seconds
 - Steady flow out of fully opened bathroom leak untill 131 seconds
 - The bathroom leak is fully closed
     - Takes 8 seconds
-- No flow untill 215 seconds
+- No flow for rest of sample
     - The pump is behaving wierdly and takes a while to rebuild the pressure

-- Start of second sample at 220 seconds
+### 20231101_1250_stable_br_leak_full
+This sample was subject to a logging error.
+No noticable difference in the data though.
-- No flow untill 239 seconds
+- No flow for 4 seconds
 - The bathroom leak is opened to 100%
-    - Takes 5 seconds
+    - Takes 9 seconds
-- Steady flow out of fully opened bathroom leak untill 356 seconds
+- Steady flow out of fully opened bathroom leak untill 120 seconds
 - The bathroom leak is fully closed
     - Takes 8 seconds
-- No flow untill 430 seconds
+- No flow for rest of sample
     - The pump is behaving wierdly and takes a while to rebuild the pressure

-- Start of third sample at 440 seconds
+### 20231101_1254_stable_main_leak_full
+This sample was subject to a logging error.
+No noticable difference in the data though.
-- No flow untill 464 seconds
+- No flow for 2 seconds
 - The main pipe leakage is opened to 100%
     - Takes 7 seconds
-- Steady flow out of main leakge untill 582 seconds
+- Steady flow out of main leakge untill 120 seconds
 - The main pipe leakage is fully closed
     - Takes 8 seconds
 - No flow for rest of sample